How to be a GREAT podcast guest

 I use Zoom to record my show.
 It’s amazing and very forgiving.
 But garbage in=garbage out.
-I need my guests to meet me half way on sound quality if we can hope for a show people will listen to–especially in high-powered headphones.
+I expect guests to meet me half way on sound quality if we can hope for a show people will listen to–especially in high-powered headphones.

 First, take steps to minimize echo and reverb.
 Try to find a room that isn’t full of glass, metal, tile and reflective surfaces.
 If light bounces off of a surface, so does sound.